garbo999/TabCode/README.md

 If you have a basic understanding of HTML (and are willing to copy and paste some Javacript), you can modify the examples to integrate TabCode into your own website.

-## How to try TabCode on your computer (ADVANCED)

-Use a Git client to pull the code to your machine.
+For advanced users: Use a Git client to pull the code to your machine.

 ## The 1st example file: `TabCode_EXAMPLE_1.html`